hannibal002/SkyHanni/CONTRIBUTING.md

 ### Set Up

 The modern version variants can be set using `skyhanni.multi-version` in `.gradle/private.properties` to three levels.
-You will have to create this file yourself, example text: `skyhanni.multi-version=compile`
+You will have to create this file yourself, for example if you want to set it to compile the file should contain `skyhanni.multi-version=compile`

 `off` completely disables any preprocessor action or alternative versions.
 There will be only one project (although still at the `:1.8.9` subproject path), and alternative version sources will not be generated (although old generated sources **will not be deleted**).
 To make